Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling: acknowledgments

 \section{acknowledgments}

-We thank H. Zhou, X. Sun and J. Ma for useful discussions.
-This work is supported by the National Key R$\&$D Program of China (Grant No.2023YFA1406500), and the National Science Foundation of China (Grant Nos.12334008 and 12174441).
+We thank A. Aczel, A. Brassington, J. Ma, X. Sun, and H. Zhou for useful discussions.
+This work is supported by the National Key R$\&$D Program of China (Grant No.2023YFA1406500), and the National Science Foundation of China (Grant Nos.12334008, 12174441 and 12564021).